redlibrarian/redlibrarian.github.io/_posts/2020-03-30-lives-time-minority-views.markdown

 debate.
 Intellectual freedom *cannot* be absolute, unless we are prepared to accept an unconscionable death rate.
-What this points out, of course, is that there is *no* position which does not *determine* suppression, which liberal IF consistently maintains: there suppression of opinion and there is real harm up to and including death.
+What this points out, of course, is that there is *no* position which does not *determine* suppression, which liberal IF consistently maintains: there is suppression of opinion and there is real harm up to and including death.

 The liberal idealism of Epstein and Turk cannot make the connection